sulu/SuluArticleBundle/README.md

 Similar to Sulu pages, articles are **configured via templates** and can include additional **SEO and excerpt information**.
 Moreover, articles support the same **drafting, publishing and versioning functionality** as provided by pages.
-On the other hand, in contrast to Sulu pages, articles are **managed in a flat list** instead of a tree structure.
-Furthermore, unlike the Sulu page tree, the article bundle is **optimized for managing a big number of articles** without any performance decline.
+In contrast to Sulu pages, articles are **managed in a flat list** instead of a tree structure.
+Furthermore, unlike the Sulu page tree, the article bundle is **optimized for managing a big number of articles** without neglecting performance.

 ### Elasticsearch dependency